Email Sending Limits Overview

 1. Launch Apollo and click Emails.

-2. You can view the status on the right of each email.
-Email Status If the status is "scheduled-delayed," it is likely because you hit your sending limit.
+If the status is Scheduled - Delayed, it is likely because you hit your sending limit.
 If so, Apollo sends the email the following hour or day when the limit refreshes.

 Behind Schedule?

-If you see the "scheduled-delayed" status and haven't hit your sending limit, it is likely due to your sequence schedule.
-For more information on how schedules work in Apollo, refer to the Create and Edit Sequence Schedules article.
+If you see the Scheduled - Delayed status and haven't hit your sending limit, it's likely due to your sequence schedule.
+Check out Configure a Sequence Sending Schedule to learn more.

 Back to Top

-What Happens When My Email Provider Limits or Suspends My Account?
+What Happens If My Mailbox Provider Limits or Suspends My Account?

-If your email service provider suspends or rate limits your email account, it means you've sent too much underperforming content or too many emails per day or hour.
-You should immediately lower your sending limits in Apollo, check the sequence stats, edit the email content of any messages that received a high bounce or spam-blocked rate, and follow any further instructions from your email provider to get back in their good graces.
+If your mailbox provider suspends or rate limits your email account, it means you've sent too much underperforming content or too many emails per day or hour.
+You should immediately lower your sending limits on Apollo, check your sequence statistics, edit the email content of any messages that received a high bounce or spam-blocked rate, and follow any further instructions from your email provider to resolve the issue.

 How to Restore a Suspended Gmail Account

 If your email service provider limits your account and you continue to hit their rate limits, they will suspend your account.
-You can find more information on how to restore a suspended Gmail account here and reach out to Google support here.
+Check out Google Support for more information on recovering a suspended Gmail account or reach out to Google support directly.

 Back to Top